cole853/PA4-121_craps/README.md

 # Possible improvements

 Currently this game will only continue until there is a win or loss.
 This could be modified to continue until the player quits or their bank balance goes to 0.

+bank balance could also be shown after every roll.